sciactive/pnotify/README.md

 [![Stories in Ready](https://badge.waffle.io/sciactive/pnotify.png?label=ready&title=Ready)](http://waffle.io/sciactive/pnotify) [![Stories in Progress](https://badge.waffle.io/sciactive/pnotify.png?label=in progress&title=In Progress)](http://waffle.io/sciactive/pnotify)

 PNotify is a JavaScript notification plugin, developed by SciActive.
-PNotify can provide [desktop notifications](http://sciactive.com/pnotify/#web-notifications) based on the [web notifications draft](http://www.w3.org/TR/notifications/).
+PNotify can also provide [desktop notifications](http://sciactive.com/pnotify/#web-notifications) based on the [Web Notifications spec](http://www.w3.org/TR/notifications/).
 If desktop notifications are not available or not allowed, PNotify will fall back to displaying the notice as a regular, in-browser notice.

 Demos
 =====